jabranham/SocialScienceLinuxConfig/README.md

 Installing R on an Ubuntu type Linux distribution is easy.
 You can simply follow the steps [here](https://cran.r-project.org/bin/linux/ubuntu/README).
 Be sure to read about the secure APT part.
+Note that you *can* get R from Ubuntu's repositories, but you really shouldn't.
+The version there is pretty dated (3.0 as of this writing, and the latest R version is 3.2.2)

 ## Step 2a: Configure CRAN mirror
 This step isn't totally necessary, but it may save you some time in